 Sub-phase Scope DITP/OMS (Complete): Establishment of a system to integrate SCADA, water quality, flow, and related data for management reporting and analysis.
 SCADA incorporation to Process Book is ongoing.
 Data warehouse completed in FY10.
 Budget deleted in FY13 Final CIP process.
 GIS/TV Inspection (Complete): Conversion of GIS from UNIX to NT based on vendor software changes was completed.
 Also, completed recommendations from a TV Inspection Benchmarking Project by purchasing new software to improve data and operational efficiencies.
-New business requirements, including expansion of GeoXH handhelds to collect information MICI on manhole inspections and its incorporation into GIS, were handled under the CEB.
+New business requirements, including expansion of GeoXH handhelds to collect information on manhole inspections and its incorporation into GIS, were handled under the CEB.
 MIS Licensing (Complete): Funding for Microsoft Licensing Suite of products - Office Professional 2003 was completed.
 Remaining funds were used for MS VISTA and Office Professional 2007 Test Licenses.
 Lawson Conversion (Complete): Original funding of \$600,000.
-The remainder of funding came from Phase V Lawson Conversion projects where bids were awarded at a lower than anticipated cost.
+The remainder of funding came from Phase V projects where bids were awarded at a lower than anticipated cost.
 The project includes funding for new OS, server replacements and application environment (new servers were procured for Chelsea (production) and Deer Island (disaster recovery/test/development) in FY08).
 Application Environment upgrade was completed in FY08.
 The application software upgrade, including technical support and professional services was successfully completed in Q4 FY10.
 Cyber Security (Complete): Funding for Development Contract executed in December 2007 for Internet Data Protection 24X7 Monitoring costs.
 Cyber Security Monitoring continues to provide multiple layers of protection against internal and external threats to our networks and systems.
 Updates to software and hardware completed.
-Laboratory (On-going): Implementation of software improvements to stay current with industry Instrument Data standards, meet ongoing business needs and to re-establish vendor support.
-Included are Management a Chromatography Data Management Server and a more global instrument data management system.
-This solution could include a server-based approach to managing instrument data and interfacing with LIMS.
-Regulation requires laboratory testing and data archiving.
-The project will be started after the new Laboratory Information data archiving.
-The project will be started after the new Laboratory Information Management System (LIMS) has been implemented which is scheduled for FY13.
 Original SAN (Complete): The original amount of \$680,004 funded from Phase II project.
-Funding Original SAIV will be used for Hardware, Software and Technical Support.
-This project provides increased data storage with high availability, centralized storage management and more energy-efficient operations Document Control (On-going): The Document Control Application is used to track, manage and retrieve the System Software latest and best engineering document information (drawings, specs, submittals, etc.) on Application MWRA infrastructure assets.
-The information from the application is used for field Replacement maintenance, repair, engineering, construction, litigation, etc.
+Funding will be used for Hardware, Software and Technical Support.
+This project provides increased data storage with high availability, centralized storage management and more energy-efficient operations

-Total Budget Payments thru FY12 Remaining Balance FY13 FY09-13 FY14 FY14-18 Beyond FY18 \$26,630 \$24,289 \$2,342 \$66 \$2,346 \$406 \$2,276 \$0
+Total Budget Payments thru FY13 Remaining Balance FY14 FY15 FY14-18 FY19-23 Beyond FY23 \$24,480 \$24,451 \$29 \$19 \$10 \$29 \$0 \$0

 Project Status as % is approximation based on project budget and expenditures.
-Phases V and Status 91.6% VI are complete.
+Phases V and Status 99.9% VI are complete.
 The first phase of Cyber Security was completed in September 2011.
-11/12 Document Control System Software Application Replacement is expected to begin in December 2013.
+11/13